yang-hub/nebula-docs/docs-2.0-en/nebula-dashboard-ent/4.cluster-operator/cluster-information/audit-log.md

 The NebulaGraph audit logs store and categorize all operations performed on the Graph service.
 Dashboard Enterprise Edition allows you to quickly view audit logs.

-!!! enterpriseonly

-    Only when the cluster you created or imported is the Enterprise Edition, this feature is available.

 ## Entry

 1. At the top navigation bar of the Dashboard Enterprise Edition page, click **Cluster Management**.